 How Mesothelioma Develops

-- 1. When asbestos-containing products are handled or damaged, people may breathe in or swallow asbestos fibers.
+- When asbestos-containing products are handled or damaged, people may breathe in or swallow asbestos fibers.

-- 2. Asbestos fibers embed themselves in the linings of major organs and cause irritation.
+- Asbestos fibers embed themselves in the linings of major organs and cause irritation.

-- 3. After 20-50 years, malignant mesothelioma cancer can develop.
+- After 10-50 years, malignant mesothelioma cancer can develop.

-Who is at Risk of Mesothelioma?
+Who Is at Risk of Mesothelioma?

 Those with a very high risk of mesothelioma include boilermakers, construction workers, electricians, mechanics, plumbers, and shipyard workers.
-Those who served on U.S. Navy ships are also at a high risk since these vessels heavily relied on asbestos.
+Those who served on U.S. Navy ships are also at a high risk since these vessels relied heavily on asbestos.

 Veterans & Mesothelioma Risk

-Veterans have a high risk of mesothelioma due to the widespread use of asbestos in the military between the 1930s and early 1980s.
-During this time, the U.S. military believed asbestos was safe since manufacturers of asbestos-based products hid the facts.
-Veterans with mesothelioma can seek military benefits and financial compensation after a diagnosis.
+During this time, the U.S. military believed asbestos was safe since manufacturers of asbestos-based products hid these evidence-based facts from the general public.
+Veterans with mesothelioma can seek military benefits and financial compensation following an official diagnosis.

 Navy & Asbestos Risks